LineageOS/lineage_wiki/_includes/templates/device_install.md

 8. _(Optional)_: Root the device by installing the [LineageOS's AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or using any other method you prefer.
 9. Once all installations are finished, run 'adb reboot'.

+    {% include alerts/warning.html content="Depending on your recovery, you may be prompted to install additional apps and services.
+We strongly advise you opt-out of installing these, as they may cause you to bootloop, or attempt to access/corrupt your data." %}

 ## Get assistance

 If you have any questions or get stuck on any of the steps, feel free to ask on [our subreddit](https://reddit.com/r/LineageOS) or in